ibm-cloud-docs/assistant/create-convo-skill.md

 Currently, you can add one conversational skill to an assistant.

 The number of skills you can create in a single service instance depends on your {{site.data.keyword.conversationshort}} plan.
-The sample skills do not count toward your limit unless you edit or duplicate them:
+The sample skills do not count toward your limit unless you edit or duplicate them.

 | Service plan     | Skills per service instance |
 |------------------|----------------------------:|